 Image by CreativeDream Getty Images

-Designed by William Van Alen in 1930, the 77-floor Chrysler Building is prime-time architecture: a fusion of Moderne and Gothic aesthetics, adorned with steel eagles and topped by a spire that screams Bride of Frankenstein.
+Designed by William Van Alen and completed in 1930, the 77-floor Chrysler Building is the pin-up for New York's purest art deco architecture, guarded by stylised eagles of chromium nickel and topped by a beautiful seven-tiered spire reminiscent of the rising sun.
 The building was constructed as the headquarters for Walter P Chrysler and his automobile empire; unable to compete on the production line with bigger rivals Ford and General Motors, Chrysler trumped them on the skyline, and with one of Gotham's most beautiful lobbies.

-Topping out at 1046 ft with its spire, it held the title of the world's tallest building for 11 months until the nearby Empire State Building was built.
+Topping out at 1046ft with its spire, the Chrysler Building held the title of the world's tallest building for 11 months until the nearby Empire State Building was built.
 More than 80 years on, Chrysler's ambitious $15 million statement remains one of New York's most poignant symbols.
 For a great view of the Chrysler Building, head to the corner of Third Ave and 44th St, from where you can appreciate the building's slimline profile, gargoyles and spire in one hit.
 If you have binoculars, bring them for a close-up view of the facade's detailing, which includes basket-weave motifs and a band of abstract automobiles.
-Alternatively, head to the top of the Empire State Building, where pay-per-view telescopes from the observation deck will get you up close and personal with that gleaming steel spire.
+Alternatively, head to the top of the Empire State Building, where free telescopes from the observation deck will get you up close and personal with that gleaming steel spire.